AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes: Conclusion

 \section{Conclusion}

 In this paper, we present \methodname{}, a novel framework designed to generate house-scale scenes from open-vocabulary textual inputs.
-Leveraging carefully crafted text prompts, our system effectively interprets, follows, and enriches user-provided text to create detailed house-scale scenes.
-Utilizing a two-stage structure generation approach, which combines LLM-generated rules with SDS loss refinement, our method proficiently arranges a diverse array of objects in a realistic manner.
-The resulting houses feature a hierarchical structured geometry, enhancing the ease of user editing and modification.
+Leveraging specific prompt templates, our system effectively interprets, follows, and enriches user-provided text to create detailed scenes.
+Utilizing a two-stage generation approach, which combines LLM-designated rules with SDS loss refinement, our method proficiently arranges a diverse array of objects in a realistic manner.
+The resulting houses feature a structured geometry representation, enhancing the ease of user editing and modification.
 We believe that \methodname{} paves the way for a wide range of applications, including complex 3D interior design, immersive augmented and virtual reality experiences, dynamic gaming environments, and advanced training modules for embodied agents.

-\textbf{Limitations and Future Work.} Despite its impressive capabilities, our system is not without limitations.
-The understanding of 3D space by current Large Language Models (LLMs) sets a limit on the versatility of our system.
-Additionally, the present multi-view inpainting techniques face challenges with consistency across multiple views.
-Future work will focus on addressing these issues, further enhancing the system's ability to create coherent and detailed 3D environments from textual descriptions.
+\textbf{Limitations and Future Work.} Still, \methodname{} faces limitations due to the current LLMs' understanding of 3D spaces and the challenges of maintaining consistency in multi-view inpainting using existing techniques.
+Future work will focus on overcoming these challenges to improve the system's capacity for generating detailed and coherent 3D environments from textual inputs.

-\paragraph{Acknowledgements} The authors extend their thanks to Dylan Hu for his contributions during the brainstorming sessions.